 - Turn the dough once and cover the bowl with plastic wrap.

 - Allow the dough to double in about 90 minutes by volume.
-If necessary adjust the time, so that the dough has risen enough.
+If necessary adjust the time so that the dough has risen enough.

 - Press the air out of the dough and divide into 12 equal pieces.
-Make buns of these pieces and put away under a towel for 20 minutes.
+Make buns of these pieces and put them away under a towel for 20 minutes.

 - After 30 minutes of rising preheat the oven to 220 degrees Celsius.